agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 **Detailed references** in a paper or book should follow your particular style guide.
 Please include the last updated date if it is available in the metadata or the date you accessed/downloaded the data if not.
 For example, this is what it could look like in an MLA-esque format:

 - State Geographic Information Database. _Utah Address Points_.
 (Feature class).
-Salt Lake City, UT: Utah Geographic Resource Center, July 2021.
+Salt Lake City, UT: Utah Geospatial Resource Center, July 2021.
 Geospatial point data.
 27 July 2021. https://gis.utah.gov/data/location/address-data/.

 **Maps** and **web apps** should include a reference to both UGRC and the SGID in the "Sources" attribution:

 - `Data Sources: ESRI, US Census Bureau, UGRC SGID (data modified), ...`

-Any **data distributions** (databases, web services, etc) that contain SGID data must include credit to UGRC, a link to the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, and a note of any changes made to the data.
+Any **data distributions** (databases, web services, etc.) that contain SGID data must include credit to UGRC, a link to the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, and a note of any changes made to the data.
 They should also include the disclaimer below and relevant metadata as outlined in our [metadata policy]({% link about/policy/metadata/index.md %}).
 The dataset's description could include the following line:

 - County boundary data derived from the UGRC SGID under the CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/).
 Several new fields were calculated from US Census Bureau data.